qzi/Plash/README.md

-## Features
+## Why it born

-P-Clash｜Plash means Plus more feature for my Personal use mainly in Mac, it inherits from clash.meta/clash.
+P-Clash｜Plash means that it PLUS more features PERSONALLY mainly using in Mac currently, it inherits from clash.meta/clash.

 ## To-do list
 - Support wireguard